1838 Mormon War: Salt Sermon and Danites

+Initial clashes

-The Election Day Battle at Gallatin
+Election Day Battle at Gallatin

-The "Election Day Battle at Gallatin" was a skirmish between Mormon and non-Mormon settlers in the newly formed Daviess County, Missouri, on August 6, 1838.

-William Peniston, a candidate for the state legislature, made disparaging statements about the Mormons, calling them "horse-thieves and robbers", and warned them not to vote in the election.
-Reminding Daviess County residents of the growing electoral power of the Mormon community, Peniston made a speech in Gallatin claiming that if the Missourians "suffer such men as these [Mormons] to vote, you will soon lose your suffrage."
-Around 200 non-Mormons gathered in Gallatin on election day to prevent Mormons from voting.
+Newly-formed Daviess County, Missouri, held its first elections on August 6, 1838.
+William Peniston, a candidate for the state legislature, referred to the Mormons as "horse-thieves and robbers" and warned them not to vote in the election.
+Reminding Daviess County residents of the growing electoral power of that community, Peniston claimed in a speech made in Gallatin that if the Missourians "suffer such men as these [Mormons] to vote, you will soon lose your suffrage."
+Around 200 non-Mormons gathered in Gallatin on election day to prevent them from voting.

-When about thirty Latter Day Saints approached the polling place, a Missourian named Dick Weldon declared that in Clay County the Mormons had not been allowed to vote, "no more than negroes".
-One of the Mormons present, Samuel Brown, claimed that Peniston's statements were false and then declared his intention to vote.
+When about thirty Mormons approached the polling place, a Missourian named Dick Weldon declared that in Clay County the Mormons had been allowed to vote "no more than the negroes".
+One of the Mormons present, Samuel Brown, claimed that the statement was false and then declared his intention to vote.
 This triggered a brawl between the bystanders.

 At the start of the brawl, Mormon John Butler let out a call, "Oh yes, you Danites, here is a job for us!" which rallied the Mormons and allowed them to drive off their opponents.

-A number of Missourians left the scene to obtain guns and ammunition and swore that they would "kill all the Saints they could find, or drive them out of Daviess County, sparing neither men, women or children".
-The crowd dispersed, and the Mormons returned to their homes.

-The skirmish is often cited as the first serious violence of the war in Missouri.

-Rumors among both parties spread that there were casualties in the conflict.
-When Joseph Smith and volunteers rode to Adam-ondi-Ahman to assess the situation, they discovered there were no truths to the rumors.
+The crowd dispersed and the Mormons returned to their homes.
+This skirmish is often cited as the first episode of serious violence of the Mormon War.
+Rumor among both parties held that the conflict resulted in casualties.
+However, when Joseph Smith rode with volunteers to Daviess County to assess the situation, he discovered there was no truth to this.

-When the Mormons heard a rumor that Judge Adam Black was gathering a mob near Millport, one hundred armed men, including Joseph Smith, surrounded Black's home.
-They asked if the rumor was true and demanded that he sign a document disavowing any connection to the vigilance committees.
-Black refused, but after meeting with Smith, he wrote and signed a document stating that he "is not attached to any mob, nor will attach himself to any such people, and so long as they [the Mormons] will not molest me, I will not molest them."
-Black later confirmed that he had felt threatened by the large number of hostile armed men.

-The Mormons also visited Sheriff William Morgan and several other leading Daviess County citizens, also forcing some of them to sign statements disavowing any ties to the vigilance committees.
+Non-Mormons began to organize themselves into vigilance committees.
+When a rumor reached the Mormons that Judge Adam Black was gathering a mob near Millport, Joseph Smith sent Danite leaders Sampson Avrard, Cornelius Lott and Lyman Wight to his home.
+They surrounded it with one hundred armed men, including Smith's cousin George A. Smith.
+They asked if this was true, demanding that he sign a document disavowing any connection to the vigilance committees.
+He refused but, after meeting with Smith, he wrote and signed a document stating that he "is not attached to any mob, nor will attach himself to any such people, and so long as they [the Mormons] will not molest me, I will not molest them."
+The Mormons also visited Sheriff William Morgan and several other leading Daviess County citizens, forcing some of them to sign statements disavowing any ties to the vigilance committees as well.